 I am a calendar and planner lover.
 I love lists and making goals and seeking to make the most of my days.
 I’m also aware of how easy it is to become overwhelmed, miserable, and exhausted when I don’t have a good plan in place to make the most of my days.

-This resource that crossed my path several years ago and challenged me in the area of spiritual goals for the New Year.
-I realized if I didn’t plan and spend time in prayer of how I was going to grow spiritually not much growth would take place.
+This resource crossed my path several years ago and challenged me in the area of spiritual goals for the New Year.
+I realized if I didn’t plan and spend time in prayer about how I was going to grow spiritually not much growth would take place.
 For several years now I have spent time planning areas of my spiritual life where I would like to see growth.

 I review my spiritual priorities at the start of a new year and refer to them every month to see how I am progressing.
 One reason I do this every year is because our lives are made up of changing seasons.